Concourse Program at MIT: History

 Concourse began in 1970 as an experimental project initiated by Professors Louis Bucciarelli and David Oliver of the Department of Aeronautics and Astronautics and sponsored by the Commission on MIT Education.
 The founding staff members (later known as the Clock Group) came from a variety of academic disciplines.
 From science and engineering were Ronald Bruno, Louis Bucciarelli, Duncan Foley, Martin Horowitz, Daniel Kemp, David Oliver, and Brian Schwartz.
 They were joined by Nancy Dworsky and Travis Merritt from the humanities.
 In fall 1970, the group ran a seminar titled "From Earth to Moon: Fact, Fiction, and Fantasy."

 In spring 1971, Concourse received academic and budgetary approval, along with permission to enroll up to 35 freshmen in the fall (i.e., class of 1975).
 The common room and office space were in building 35.
 Nancy McFarland was the administrative assistant.
-Jeffrey Hankoff, Adrian Houtsma, Karl Linn, and Robert Silbey joined the staff.
+Jeffrey Hankoff, Adrian Houtsma, Karl Linn, and Robert J. Silbey joined the staff.

 Past directors include David Adler, Jerome "Jerry" Lettvin, and Robert M. Rose (1989-2009).
 Cheryl Butters was the program administrator from 1975 until her retirement from MIT at the end of January 2011.

 The program had office and classroom space on the second floor of the old barracks building (MIT building 20; the lounge was room 20C-221), where it resided until the building's demolition in 1998 to make way for the Stata Center.
 It now resides in the Dorrance Building (MIT building 16) at the center of the central section of campus and along the extension of the Infinite Corridor.